 Pratik begins this portrait retouching tutorial by showing you how he sets up his workflow, and teaches how to properly assess and understand an image with industry standard language.
 Pratik will walk you though each beauty retouching step from initial image clean up, to some of his most advanced techniques which eliminate many of the challenges facing retouchers.
 The lessons Pratik shares will bring you not only greater understanding of retouching best practices, but will teach you how to most effectively give your images professional polish.

-Properly retouching skin, beauty and portrait images has always posed challenges for retouchers and photographers.
-Pratik Naik will share his analytical approach and advanced Photoshop knowledge to give you an effective workflow for retouching skin, beauty and portrait images.
+Properly retouching beauty and portrait photography has always posed challenges for retouchers and photographers.
+Pratik Naik will share his analytical approach and advanced Photoshop knowledge to give you an effective workflow for skin retouching in beauty and portrait images.

 Keyboard Shortcuts (9:08)

 Welcome to the Beauty and Portrait Retouching course with retoucher Patrik Naik.
 In this advanced training series, explore topics from RAW processing to color theory, industry expectations, to image analysis and cleanup.
 Work with portraits, commercial headshots, lifestyle, and beauty.
 Follow Patrik as he examines and demonstrates best practices in a Photoshop retouching workflow.
 In this video, dive in with a look at some of the best and most useful keyboard shortcuts to help you both expedite and maximize the quality of your workflow.